Mumble-SRL/MBurger-Android/Readme.md

 # Nooko Android SDK

-With the Nooko3 Android Client you can easily create a content-ful app without the need of a database or a backend.
+With the Nooko3 Android SDK you can easily create a content-ful app without the need of a database or a backend.
 Before starting, make sure you read the Nooko3 guide on Nooko website in order to take confidence with Nooko namespaces and objects, also create a Project.